Prime Minister of Nepal

-The prime minister of Nepal (नेपालको प्रधानमन्त्री) is the head of government of Federal Democratic Republic of Nepal.
+The Prime Minister of Nepal (नेपालको प्रधानमन्त्री) is the head of government of Federal Democratic Republic of Nepal.
 The prime minister leads the Council of Ministers and holds the chief executive authority in the country.
-The prime minister must command majority support and maintain the confidence of the Pratinidhi Sabha to remain in office.
+The prime minister must command majority support and maintain the confidence of the House of Representatives to remain in office.
 If the prime minister loses this support, they are required to resign.

 The official residence of the prime minister is located in Baluwatar, Kathmandu.
-The seat of the prime minister's office has been at Singha Darbar since Chandra Shumsher Jung Bahadur Rana's reign (1901–1929).
+The seat of the prime minister's office has been at Singha Durbar since Chandra Shumsher Jung Bahadur Rana's reign (1901–1929).

 The sitting prime minister ranks third in the order of precedence in Nepal.

-Prime Minister KP Sharma Oli resigned on September 9, 2025, following the Gen Z protests.
-During the interim, former chief justice Sushila Karki has been serving as prime minister since September 12, 2025.
+Balendra Shah has been serving as the prime minister of Nepal since 27 March 2026 and is currently the world's youngest serving state leader.

 History

 The position of Prime Minister of Nepal has evolved significantly over centuries, reflecting the country's complex political and social transformations.
 Initially, the role was largely ceremonial under the rule of monarchs, with real power concentrated in the hands of kings and hereditary chiefs.

 The establishment of the Shah monarchy in the 18th century brought the office of Prime Minister into greater prominence.
 The title was often held by powerful nobles and royal courtiers who effectively controlled the administration and military affairs.
-During the Rana period (1846–1951), the Prime Ministership became hereditary within the Rana family, marking an era of autocratic rule where the Prime Minister wielded supreme power, while the king remained a figurehead.
+The office of Prime Minister was officially established in 1845, with some modifications, following the abolition of the office of Mukhtiyar, a position equivalent to that of a prime minister.
+During the Rana regime (1846–1951), the Prime Ministership became hereditary within the Rana family, marking an era of autocratic rule where the Prime Minister wielded supreme power, while the king remained a figurehead.

-The end of the Rana regime in 1951 ushered in a new era of parliamentary democracy.
+The end of the Rana regime in 18 February 1951 ushered in a new era of parliamentary democracy.
 Since then, the office of Prime Minister has been central to Nepal’s political landscape, navigating through various phases including constitutional monarchies, multiparty democracy, periods of political instability, and the eventual abolition of the monarchy in 2008.

 Following the declaration of Nepal as a federal democratic republic, the Prime Minister now serves as the head of government, responsible for executive functions and policy-making, working alongside the President, who acts as the ceremonial head of state.